The CLSK Guide to Circuit Work

 LISMORE

-Lismore Accomodation
+Lismore Accommodation

 If you have access to a car, you are probably better off staying at Byron Bay.
 If you don't have access to a car, the Wilson Motel (119 Ballina Street Lismore, telephone 66 22 3383) is nice, although it is a bit of a walk from court.